schlegel11/JFXAnimation/README.md

 # JFXAnimation

-CSS keyframe animation for JavaFX.
+CSS keyframe animation for JavaFX.<br>
+If you are using [JFoenix](https://github.com/jfoenixadmin/JFoenix) JFXAnimation is included *(currently not in release versions)*

 ## Requirements